sherwin-leung/antifragile/README.md

    * Press **Save** and you should see your routine's name, the first exercise's name and duration, and buttons to start and stop at the top portion of your screen.
 If you have additional timer details enabled (in settings), you may see more information

 3. Control the timer with the **start/pause** and **stop** buttons

+4. Optional: Play around with the settings under the app's title

 ### Subsequent Uses